nick-kanakis/effective-java-in-a-nutshell/README.md

 If you override only equals and not the hashcode, 2 objects that are equal will be in different buckets since their hashcode is not equal.

-Also If a PhoneNumber object's equality is based on the number is passed as argument, this will not work:
+Eg: If a PhoneNumber object's equality is based on the number is passed as argument, this will not work:
 ```
 Map<PhoneNumber, String> m = new HashMap<>();